Financial Market Roundup

 PERFORMANCE

-After a surge in volatility, and an initial drop in equities early in the month, global equities rebounded and ended August mostly positive.
-Domestically, larger companies outperformed smaller companies, with the S&P 500 outperforming the Russell 2500.
-Within the S&P 500, sector returns were mostly positive with nine sectors posting positive returns, with Consumer Stables, Real Estate, and Healthcare surging ahead by over 5.0% in August.
-Two sectors posted losses with Energy lagging all other sectors retreating 1.7% this past month.
+After falling early in September, most global equity indices rebounded and gave investors positive returns.
+Domestically, larger companies outperformed smaller companies with the S&P 500 outperforming the Russell 2500.
+Within the S&P 500, sector returns were mostly positive with eight sectors posting positive returns, with Consumer Discretionary and Utilities posting gains of over 6.0%.
+On the other hand, three sectors posted losses with Energy lagging all other sectors retreating over 2.5% this past month.

-The S&P 500 Index rose by 2.4% in August.
+The S&P 500 Index rose by 2.1% in September.
 The blue-chip Dow Jones Industrial Average gained 2.0% over the month.
-The tech heavy NASDAQ Composite rose by 0.7%.
-International stocks moved higher with the MSCI All Country World Index of developing and developed market stocks returning 2.6% in August.
-The MSCI Emerging Market Index rose by 1.6% in August.
-The MSCI EAFE Index of developed international equities gained 3.3% in August.
+The tech heavy NASDAQ Composite rose by 2.8%.
+International stocks moved higher with the MSCI All Country World Index of developing and developed market stocks returning 2.4% in September.
+The MSCI Emerging Market Index surged ahead by 6.7% in September.
+The MSCI EAFE Index of developed international equities gained 0.9% in September.

 INTEREST RATES